‘From the light of the sun, to the darkness of your soul!’

 In the Louisiana Bayou town of Marsh Island, two farmers discover the mauled, dead body of a local young woman.
 Sheriff Aaron Whitaker (David Janssen) is called.
 The victim’s temperamental brother Lawrence Burrifors (Geoffrey Lewis) arrives at the crime scene and jumps to the conclusion that the girl’s lover committed the murder, a man whose name her brother does not know.

 The town’s Doctor Drutan (John Beradino) examines the body and pronounces the girl died of a blow to the head.
 The sheriff investigates the crime and local residents have a variety of theories, including the belief she was killed by wild dogs.
-A posse forms to track down the wild dogs with little success.
+A posse is formed to track down the wild dogs with little success.

 Lawrence Burrifors continues to insist the killer to be his sister’s mysterious lover while the sheriff, in turn, is suspicious of him.
 The girl’s sick and dying father Hugh Burrifors (Paul R. DeVille), interviewed by the sheriff, warns him of the “rougarou”.
 The sheriff does not understand the French term…